stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger – Are We Currently Fighting World War III? (71).md

 who are listening to this are aware   [3119](https://www.youtube.com/watch?v=zQ0l56vjTss&t=3119.92s)

-of many of the types of [[existential risk]] that exponential technology makes possible if not   go watch nick bostrom give a short overview of it on ted but uh you know briefly things like nukes are hard to make not that many places have uranium   it's hard to enrich uranium you can see who has it because it's radioactive from a satellite   it's not hard to make drone weapons commercial
+of many of the types of [[existential risk]] that [[exponential tech|exponential technology]] makes possible if not   go watch nick bostrom give a short overview of it on ted but uh you know briefly things like nukes are hard to make not that many places have uranium   it's hard to enrich uranium you can see who has it because it's radioactive from a satellite   it's not hard to make drone weapons commercial